cabforum/servercert/docs/BR.md

    This extension MUST be present and MUST NOT be marked critical.
 It MUST contain a `keyIdentifier` field and it MUST NOT contain a `authorityCertIssuer` or `authorityCertSerialNumber` field.

 #### 7.1.2.4 All Certificates
 All other fields and extensions MUST be set in accordance with RFC 5280.
-The CA SHALL NOT issue a Certificate that contains a `keyUsage` flag, `extendedKeyUsage` value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate.
+The CA SHALL NOT issue a Certificate that contains a `keyUsage` flag, `extKeyUsage` value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate.

 CAs SHALL NOT issue a Certificate with:

 a.
-Extensions that do not apply in the context of the public Internet (such as an extendedKeyUsage value for a service that is only valid in the context of a privately managed network), unless:
+Extensions that do not apply in the context of the public Internet (such as an extKeyUsage value for a service that is only valid in the context of a privately managed network), unless:

    i. such value falls within an OID arc for which the Applicant demonstrates ownership, or ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or

-b. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA (such as including extendedKeyUsage value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).
+b. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA (such as including an extKeyUsage value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).

 #### 7.1.2.5 Application of RFC 5280
 For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under these Baseline Requirements.